fnproject/docs/cli/ref/fn-get.md

   fn [global options] get [command options] <subcommand>

 DESCRIPTION
-  This commands gets a 'call', 'configuaration' or 'log' to retrieve information for an object ('app', 'route' or 'function').
+  This command gets a 'call', 'configuration' or 'log' to retrieve information for an object ('app' or 'function').

 SUBCOMMANDS
-  call, calls, cl         Get function call info per app config, config, cf      Manage configurations for apps and routes logs, log, lg           Get logs for a call, providing call_id or last (l) help, h                 Shows a list of commands or help for one command
+  call, calls, cl         Get function call info per app config, config, cf      Manage configurations for apps and functions logs, log, lg           Get logs for a call, providing call_id or last (l) help, h                 Shows a list of commands or help for one command